US stocks fall; investors eye Elon Musk's offer for Twitter

 Investors received another update on the recovery in the jobs market.
 The number of people seeking unemployment benefits ticked up last week, according to the Labor Department, but remained at a historically low level.
 The data reflect a robust U.S. labor market with near record-high job openings and few layoffs.

-Earnings season is underway and Thursday featured reports from insurer UnitedHealth Group and several banks.

-UnitedHealth rose 0.1% after reporting solid first-quarter results and raising its 2022 forecasts.
+Besides the banks, insurer UnitedHealth Group was the other big name on the earnings docket.
+UnitedHealth rose 0.4% after reporting solid first-quarter results and raising its 2022 forecasts.

-Investors had mixed reactions to results from four of the nation’s largest banks, all of which reported noticeable declines in their first-quarter profits as the volatile markets and war in Ukraine caused deal-making to dry up while a slowdown in the housing market meant fewer people sought mortgages.

-Citigroup rose 1.9% while Wells Fargo fell 4.2%.
-Morgan Stanley rose 1% and Goldman Sachs was flat.

 Investors are closely watching the latest round of corporate earnings to determine how companies have been dealing with rising costs and whether consumers have pulled back their spending.